About our Virtues

-We are following the Catholic Pupil Profile, which introduces the children to two key words every half term.
-This is being developed across the Diocese and it ensures we all have a shared understanding of the Virtues.
+We follow the Catholic Pupil Profile, which introduces the children to two key words every half term.
+This is a Diocesan initiative and it ensures we all have a shared understanding of the Virtues.

-Each half term, the Head Teacher launches the new words in a special assembly.
+Each half term, the Head Teacher launches the new words during the Gospel led assembly.
 Classes around the school gather evidence of the children displaying these qualities and place them as leaves on a tree in their classroom.
 We look at real life examples of people living out the values in prayer time or child led prayer services.
 We study scriptural readings or Gospel accounts of when Jesus showed or explained the virtues.
 Art work on the virtues is also created.
 It’s the importance of seeing and living these virtues in everyday life, which can incorporated through our Spiritual, Moral, Vocational, Social and Cultural (SMVSC) work in PSHE.

 Pupils at St Augustine’s Catholic Primary School are growing to be . . .